 Mortara Student Assistants

 Daniel Shlayen is a sophomore in the SFS from Sharon, Massachusetts.
 He is majoring in International Politics with a minor in Russian.
-Outside of the classroom, he plays on the Club Basketball team and writes for The Caravel.
+Outside of the classroom, he plays on the Club Basketball team and volunteers in the Student Advocacy Office.